A hackathon is an event where groups of people can get together and

 weather balloon, ascend to the stratosphere, and then descend via

-through the woods!
-Next, we will analyze the collected data before
+parachute.
+Next, we will analyze the collected data before finally

 post-launch celebration and a watch party of the video cams.